shenhuiying2017/azure-docs.es-es/articles/virtual-network/virtual-networks-create-vnetpeering-arm-ps.md

         This is not a requirement, peering can be established even if users individually raise peering requests for thier respective Vnets as long as the requests match.
 Adding a privileged user of the other VNet as a user in the local VNet makes it easier to do the setup.

-2. Inicie sesión en Azure con la cuenta del UserB con privilegios para la suscripción B y ejecute el siguiente cmdlet:
+2. Inicie sesión en Azure con la cuenta de UserB con privilegios para la suscripción B y ejecute el siguiente cmdlet:

         New-AzureRmRoleAssignment -SignInName <UserA ID> -RoleDefinitionName "Network Contributor" -Scope /subscriptions/<Subscription-B-ID>/resourceGroups/<ResourceGroupName>/providers/Microsoft.Network/VirtualNetwork/VNet3